At times we may amend the policy in response to developments in our services or privacy best practice.

-We will not release your personal information to any third party except where required to, permitted to, by law, and where you have authorised us to do so or where disclosure is connected to the purpose for which the information was collected.
+We will not release your personal information to any third party except where required to, or permitted to by law, where you have authorised us to do so, or where disclosure is connected to the purpose for which the information was collected.

 Information we collect will not be used in ways that you have not consented to.